Let's be honest: most of us only use our microwave to reheat leftovers and occasionally melt some butter for cooking.

 And guess what?
 Your microwave can help with that, too.

-Prepare the potatoes as you would if you were deep-frying or roasting them.
+Wash, peel and chop the potatoes, then put them in a microwave-safe container with a lid.
 If you have sensor cook or auto cook, use these settings, otherwise cook on high for 3–4 minutes.

 Cooking rice in your microwave gives you a bit more control.